kennypete/.vimrc/README.md

 # .vimrc
 This is my .vimrc, kept updated.
-Vim will read a .vimrc symbolic link, so the easiest means to ensure a clean local repository is to have a "vimrc" folder in the same location as the .vimrc used by Vim.
+Vim will read a .vimrc symbolic link, so the easiest means to ensure a clean local repository is to have a "~/vimrc" folder (i.e., in the same location as the .vimrc used by Vim).

 ## sections
 I have split my .vimrc into sections: